 s should avoid the pose.

-Author Bio : Bipin Baloni is a passionate Yogi, Yoga Teacher and a Traveler in India.
-He provides Yoga Teacher Training In India.
-He loves writing and reading books related to Yoga, health, nature and the Himalayas.
+Author Bio : Bipin Baloni is a passionate Yogi, Yoga Teacher and a Traveller in India.
+He organizes 200 hour yoga teacher training in Nepal.
+Bipin Baloni conducts Yoga Teacher Training in India in different cities.
+He loves writing and reading books related to yoga, health, nature and the Himalayas.